Using Microsoft Office

 specify what data to retrieve from the tables using Structured

-Query Language (SQL).
+Query Language (SQL)

 Reports: Query result